noahbenson/neuropythy/README.md

 To be clear: this license does not interfere with any scientific or personal use of neuropythy, nor does it forbid commercial use outright.
 If you wish to use neuropythy in commercial software, you must only do one of the following:
- * Use a version of neuropythy prior to version 1.0 (all of which will remain licensed under the GPL alone);
+ * Use a version of neuropythy prior to version 0.9.5 (all of which will remain licensed under the GPL);
  * Make freely available the neuropythy source code used in the provided service;
  * Obtain a custom license for neuropythy from the author.